-Table D.4 provides additional empirical results for the model specification of Section 6.
-Next to the empirical results with fixed $p^- = 0.7$ reported in Section 6, we provide the estimates for an unrestricted probability of negative jumps and for different fixed values $p^- = 0.65$ and $p^- = 0.75$.
+Table D.6 provides additional empirical results for the model specification of Section 6.
+Next to the empirical results with fixed $p^- = 0.7$ reported in Section 6, we provide the estimates for an unrestricted probability of negative jumps and for different fixed values $p^- = 0.65$ and $p^- = 0.75$ .
 Overall, the results indicate similar parameter estimates as in Table 5, which is reassuring for the robustness of our empirical results.
-We also note larger standard errors of the parameter estimates in the unrestricted model, specifically for the parameter δ , which enters the model as a multiple of p^- .
+We also note larger standard errors of the parameter estimates in the unrestricted model, specifically for the parameter $\delta$ , which enters the model as a multiple of $p^-$ .
 This is in line with our simulation results for the unrestricted model (not provided here), which show the limits to identification in the considered unrestricted model.
-Therefore, in the empirical application in the main text, we focus on the restricted model.